doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

   - Load the page to test php processing
     - http://127.0.0.1
     - should show the phpinfo() detailed output
-  - Secure MySQL
-    - IMPORTANT - since this is a Lab, you may skip this step and save yourself a lot of bother
-    - `sudo mysql_secure_installation`
-    - Validate password component: No (this is a lab)
-    - Remove anonymous users: Yes
-    - Disallow root login remotely: Yes
-    - Remove test database and access to it: Yes
-    - Reload privilege tables now: Yes
-    - To access the mysql cli:
-      - YES: sudo mysql
-      - NO: mysql -u root -p
-    - To renable logging in with root password:
-      - `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'mynewpassword';`
-    - To switch back to socket:
-      - `ALTER USER 'root'@'localhost' IDENTIFIED WITH auth_socket;`
 - Use a Docker image
   - https://medium.com/@mikez_dg/how-to-set-up-a-simple-lamp-server-with-docker-images-in-2023-9b0e24476ec6
   - Install docker if needed